Michael Harris II Player Props: Braves vs. Rockies

 Michael Harris II At The Plate

-- Harris II is hitting .222 with seven doubles, five home runs and 12 walks.
+- Harris II is batting .224 with seven doubles, five home runs and 12 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.